petar-m/EventBrokerSlim/README.md

 Delegate wrappers are executed from the last registered moving "inwards" toward the handler.

-## Configuration
+## DI Configuration

 `EventBroker` is depending on `Microsoft.Extensions.DependencyInjection` container for resolving event handlers and their dependencies.
-It guarantees that each handler is resolved in a new scope which is disposed after the handler completes.
+It guarantees that each handler is resolved in a new scope, disposed after the handler completes.
 There can be multiple handlers for the same event.

 `EventBroker` is configured with `AddEventBroker` extension method of `IServiceCollection` using a configuration delegate.

-*Example:*
 ```csharp
 services.AddEventBroker(x => x.WithMaxConcurrentHandlers(3)
                               .DisableMissingHandlerWarningLog());